Bureau of Federal Credit Unions: History

-On June 26, 1934, President Franklin Delano Roosevelt signed the Federal Credit Union Act into law as part of the New Deal.
+On June 26, 1934, President Franklin D. Roosevelt signed the Federal Credit Union Act into law as part of the New Deal.
 The Act sought to promote thrift in the aftermath of the Great Depression and allowed the establishment of federally chartered credit unions in the United States as part of the Federal Credit Union System.

 Responsibility for administration of the Act shifted several times over the years.
 Initially, the Farm Credit Administration was responsible.
 Administration of the Act was transferred to the Federal Deposit Insurance Corporation (FDIC) in 1942 under Executive Order 9148.
 On June 29, 1948, Public Law 813 transferred administrative responsibility of the Act to the Federal Security Agency, which established the Bureau of Federal Credit Unions in the Social Security Administration.
 The Bureau migrated to the Department of Health, Education, and Welfare in 1953.
 By 1962, the Bureau regulated more than 21,000 federally chartered credit unions with assets equal to $3.43 billion.

-During the Johnson Administration, the Bureau conceived of and implemented Project Moneywise, a training program for community leaders in impoverished areas that taught money management alongside cooperative and credit union organization.
-The Project was funded by a $125,000 grant from Office of Economic Opportunity as a part of the war on poverty.
+During the Johnson administration, the Bureau conceived of and implemented Project Moneywise, a training program for community leaders in impoverished areas that taught money management alongside cooperative and credit union organization.
+The Project was funded by a $125,000 grant from Office of Economic Opportunity as a part of the War on Poverty.

 In March 1970, as the number of credit unions in the U.S. approached 24,000, oversight of credit unions was transferred to the National Credit Union Administration (NCUA), an independent federal agency.